ubccr/xdmod-supremm/docs/supremm-architecture.md

 summaries are stored in a MongoDB document database.

-The summarized job data is then ingested into the XDMoD datawarehouse for display in the web-based user interface.
+The summarized job data is then ingested into the XDMoD datawarehouse for display in the web-based user interface and analysis using XDMoD's Data analytic tools.